emsterdam1/anRNAlab-Protocols/NGS/NEB-Ultra-II-Directional/RNA-Fragmentation.md

 RNA fragmentation with MgCl<sub/>2<sub/>
 ================================================================================
-Description: Divalent metal ions and heat will catalyze self-cleavage of RNA molecules This is a useful way to fragment RNA during libary preparation workflows
+Description: Divalent metal ions and heat will catalyze self-cleavage of RNA molecules.<br/>
+This is a useful way to fragment RNA during libary preparation workflows.

 [Go To Protocol](#protocol)